-- 5. Children residing outside of the catchment area, but with relevant existing siblings enrolled at the preferred school by September 2019, will be afforded priority over those fulfilling points 6-8 below. - 6.
+- 5. Children residing outside of the catchment area, but with relevant existing siblings enrolled at the preferred school by September 2019 and where the older sibling will continue to be on roll when the applicant is eligible to attend, will be afforded priority over those fulfilling points 6-8 below. - 6.
 Children residing inside the catchment area for the preferred school will be afforded priority over those fulfilling points 7-8 below. - 7.
 Children residing outside of the catchment area for the preferred school, with a relevant sibling (who will be in attendance at the preferred school at time of admission) that does not meet criteria points 4 and 5 above. - 8.
 After applying the categories above, or should the school continue to be in a position of over-subscription in any of the above categories, priority will be based on closeness to the preferred school, measured using the shortest safe walking route.